nabla-ml/nabla/docs/api/trafos_vjp.md

 func: Function to differentiate (should take positional arguments) *primals: Positional arguments to the function (can be arbitrary pytrees)
+has_aux: Optional, bool.
+Indicates whether `func` returns a pair where the first element is considered the output of the mathematical function to be differentiated and the second element is auxiliary data.
+Default False.

 ## Returns

+If has_aux is False:
 Tuple of (outputs, vjp_function) where vjp_function computes gradients.
+If has_aux is True:
+Tuple of (outputs, vjp_function, aux) where aux is the auxiliary data.

 The vjp_function always returns gradients as a tuple (matching JAX behavior):
 - Single argument: vjp_fn(cotangent) -> (gradient,)